openfl/OpenFLDevelopersGuide/using-the-textfield-class/textfield-example-newspaper-style-text-formatting.md

 The technique used to read the external CSS file is the same as the technique described in

-“Loading an external CSS
+"Loading an external CSS

-file” on page 381
+file" on page 381

 .
 When the CSS file has been loaded the application executes the onCSSFileLoaded() method, shown below.